 130 Madras Street, Christchurch Central, Christchurch 8011

-Otago Polytechic is engaged with communities, including not-for-profits, professional, business and industry groups, regionally and nationally in an extensive range of farsighted and customer-focussed innovative projects.
-Our approach to research is well respected across our sector.
+Otago Polytechnic is engaged with communities, including not-for-profits, professional, business and industry groups, regionally and nationally in an extensive range of farsighted and customer-focused innovative projects.

 We subsidise our academic staff to undertake relevant research through our internal research investment funding.
 Their research informs curriculum design and teaching and learning.

 Our students are encouraged and supported to become creative, innovative and enterprising through highly experiential learning activities, solving real world problems for external NZ-wide partners.
 Our EPIC (Experiment Production Innovation Construction) facility is available to support students in this.